USEPA/power-sector-dev-portal/content/datavis/charts/charts.md

 title: "Charts"
 tagline: "Specific guidance about common chart types and subtypes."
 introTitle: "Charts"
+introContent: |
-introContent: "There are two common approaches to choosing the right chart.
+    There are two common approaches to choosing the right chart.
 One is to focus on the kind of underlying data you have: are you working with quantitative or categorical values?
 Are you representing absolute values or changes within a value?
 The other is to focus on the story you’re trying to tell with the data, or the insights you want people to walk away with: Are you trying to emphasize a change?
 Are you trying to compare two groups to each other or to a third value?

-In this guide, we focus on the second method, by starting with the “purpose” of a chart."
+    In this guide, we focus on the second method, by starting with the “purpose” of a chart.
+However, this guide only includes guidance for a select number of the many kinds of charts you could use.
+The first section of this page lists those chart types, followed by a more exploratory look at choosing a chart type for a purpose.
+(Some charts may appear in multiple purposes and sections.)
 sections:
   - title: "Chart Types in this Guide"
     cards: